costrojs/costrojs.github.io/tutorial/index.md

 ## What is Costro?

 Costro is a new lightweight framework with a different approach: helping you **build fast web applications** with a **low level of dependency**.
 If you are concerned about your app's loading performance, this library makes sense as it is extremely lightweight compared to the competition _(only 3 KB)_.

 Costro allows you to create components with store and a router in one lightweight easy-to-use package.
+It does not use virtual DOM because it is, by definition, slower than carefully crafted manual updates.

 **Motivation**